US: Two members of Kennedy family dead in canoe accident | DW | 04.04.2020

 Maeve Kennedy McKean — granddaughter of Senator John F. Kennedy and grandniece of President John F. Kennedy — and her 8-year-old son Gideon were reported missing in Maryland on Thursday after they went canoeing.

-The US Coast Guard suspended the search for them late on Friday.
+The US Coast Guard suspended the search for the pair late on Friday.

 26-hour search